Kingwood Pest & TermitePest & Termite

 Sugar Ants: The Most Common Indoor Complaint

-The term 'sugar ant' is used colloquially in the Houston area to describe several small ant species — most commonly odorous house ants (Tapinoma sessile) and Argentine ants (Linepithema humile) — that forage indoors for sweets, grease, and protein food sources.
-These ants are typically one-sixteenth to one-eighth of an inch long and travel in visible trails along counter edges, under cabinet frames, around plumbing penetrations, and along baseboards.
+In the Houston area, 'sugar ant' is a catch-all.
+It usually means odorous house ants (Tapinoma sessile) or Argentine ants (Linepithema humile), the small species that forage indoors for sweets, grease, and protein.
+These ants run about one-sixteenth to one-eighth of an inch long.
+You'll see them in visible trails along counter edges, under cabinet frames, around plumbing penetrations, and along baseboards.

-Sugar ant colonies are often located outdoors — under landscaping mulch, in soil cracks along the foundation, or in potted plant soil — and workers enter the home through tiny gaps around door frames, window sills, and utility penetrations.
-Colonies can be large, sometimes containing multiple queens, which makes control challenging because eliminating foragers temporarily does not address the colony itself.
+The colony itself usually sits outdoors.
+Think under landscaping mulch, in soil cracks along the foundation, or in potted plant soil.
+Workers slip inside through tiny gaps around door frames, window sills, and utility penetrations.
+These colonies can be large and sometimes carry multiple queens, which is what makes them hard to control: knock down the foragers and the nest just sends more.

-Gel bait applied in small amounts along foraging trails and near entry points is the most effective treatment for indoor sugar ant infestations.
-Workers carry bait back to the colony, where it is shared with the queen and nest workers through trophallaxis.
-Over-the-counter sprays are largely counterproductive — they kill foragers on contact but trigger colony stress that often causes the colony to split and establish secondary satellite nests.
+Gel bait is the fix.
+Place small amounts along the foraging trails and near entry points, and the workers carry it back to the colony, where it gets shared with the queen and nest workers through trophallaxis.
+Over-the-counter sprays do the opposite of what you want.
+They kill the foragers on contact but stress the colony into splitting and setting up secondary satellite nests.

 Fire Ants: Yard and Landscape Threats